rish987/trackswitch-manuform/README.md

-Since there's still a bit more adjustment to do on the right side (the PMW3360 sensor distance), and you (presumably) haven't yet tested the keyboard to make sure everything is working, I recommend that you just install two or three screws on each side for now (as you may have to take it apart again for repairs or for further adjusment).
+Since there's still a bit more adjustment to do on the right side (the PMW3360 sensor distance), and you (presumably) haven't yet tested the keyboard to make sure everything is working, I recommend that you just install two or three screws on each side for now (as you may have to take it apart again for repairs or for further adjustment;
+you may in fact just want to skip this step entirely for now and test things with the bottom of your keyboard open).

 ### Mounting the Wrist Rests